Germandev55/Geometry-and-Topology-of-data-manifold-in-deep-learning-main/README.md

-# TDA and manifold learning for neural networks research
+# Geometry for deep learning
 <br/>

 to install the necessary modules copy to the command line